The-Politico/chartwerk-editor/docs/api/scripts.md

 #### scripts.style {#scripts-style}

 CSS style rules.
-These are injected below any dependency stylesheets.
+These are injected **below** any dependency stylesheets.

 #### scripts.html {#scripts-html}

 Any HTML elements specified here are appended to the element, `div#chartwerk`.

-**Important:** Chartwerk expects certain elements be present to append data from the editor to.
+**Important:** Chartwerk expects certain elements will be present to inject data from the editor into, specifically text elements.
 These elements are selected by their `id` property.
-At minimum the following elements should be present, though they need not be structured this way:
+At minimum the following elements should be present, though they need not _necessarily_ be structured this way:

 ```html
 <div id='chart-header'>